swcarpentry/git-novice/episodes/04-changes.md

 when it was created,
 and the log message Git was given when the commit was created.

-::::::::::::::::::: instructor
+::::::::::::::::::: testimonial

-### Definition: git status, git log
+### These commands are so similar!

-The git status command displays the state of the working directory and the staging area.
-It lets you see which changes have been staged, which haven’t, and which files aren’t being tracked by Git.
-Status output does not show you any information regarding the committed project history.
-For this, you need to use git log. [(Atlassian, 2023)](https://www.atlassian.com/git/tutorials/inspecting-a-repository)
+The `git status` command displays the state of the _working directory_ and the _staging area_.
+It lets you see which changes have been staged, which haven’t, and which files aren’t being tracked by Git. __Status output does not show you__ any information regarding the committed project history (the _local repository_).
+For this, you need to use `git log`. [(Atlassian, 2023)](https://www.atlassian.com/git/tutorials/inspecting-a-repository)

 ::::::::::::::::::::::::::::::